gmcgoldr/algorand-tut/docs/transactions.md

 kmd_client = ptu.clients.build_kmd_local_client(node_data_dir)
 ```

-The `build_X_local_client` functions simply lookup the client network address and access token in the node data directory,
+The build local client functions simply lookup the client network address and access token in the node data directory,
 and construct the `algosdk.v2client.algod.AlgodClient` and `algosdk.kmd.KMDClient` objects.

 ## Using the Key Management Daemon